Clearlake Capital: Sports

+On September 16, 2026, Chelsea announced that Clearlake Capital acquired the ownership interest of Todd Boehly and Mark Walter’s ownership interest and therefore acquire full control of the Club.

+Industrials

+In March 2022, Clearlake acquired Intertape Polymer Group for $2.6 billion, taking the company private.

+Tech and software

 In 2015, Clearlake took a controlling stake in Syncsort.
 In 2016, Clearlake took a controlling stake in Vision Solutions.
 In 2017, Clearlake sold both companies to Centerbridge Partners for $1.26 billion and were merged.
 In 2020, the merged company rebranded to Precisely.
 In 2021, Clearlake and TA Associates reacquired Precisely for $3.5 billion.

-In November 2020, Clearlake announced that it would acquire Endurance International Group for around $3 billion.
 Following the acquisition, Clearlake combined Endurance's Web Presence division with Web.com to form Newfold Digital, a global web presence and domain name registration market leader.

 In October 2021, the firm acquired Cornerstone OnDemand, a NASDAQ-listed software company, for $5.2 billion and took the company private.